From The First Stone: Some Questions About Sex and Power, Helen Garner, Sydney, Australia, Picador Pan Macmillan Australia, 1995:

 *

-From How To End A Story: Collected Diaries 1978-1998 (New York, Pantheon Books, 2025) Garner’s religion seems to have originally been some sort of Protestant, with Anglican adumbrations later in life.
+From How To End A Story: Collected Diaries 1978-1998 (New York, Pantheon Books, 2025) Garner’s religion was Protestant, with Anglican adumbrations at least later in life.
 It does not seem to have been virulent.
 She doesn’t seem to have been held in the tombs of Atuan.

 The two young women who accused the Master of Ormond College of sexual assault, refused to speak to Garner, ever, at all.
 They offered no illumination of the situation apart from their accusations.